burlster1980/arupcodev060/content/creating-pages/creating-news.md

 			<p><b>NB - Image</b></p>
 			<p>You MUST add an image to your News item in the 'Image' field.
 Whilst this image will NOT display directly on your news item, it is used elsewhere on the site.
 For example, the image is used for promoting your news story - particularly at <a href="https://www.arup.com/news-and-events" target="_blank">https://www.arup.com/news-and-events</a></p>
 			<p><b>NB - Body field</b></p>
 			<p>As detailed above, you can add your content to the 'Body' field of a news document.
 However, if you do this, you won't be able to add any modules to your page.
-Modules allow you to add elements such as <a href="/creating-modules/images/">images</a>, <a href="/creating-modules/carousel/">carousels</a>, <a href="/creating-modules/quote/">styled quotes</a> and <a href="/creating-modules/contacts/">contact details</a> to your content.
-If you do NOT want to take advantage of modules then you can safely add all your copy to the 'Body field'.
+Modules allow you to add elements such as <a href="/creating-modules/images/">images</a>, <a href="/creating-modules/carousel/">carousels</a>, <a href="/creating-modules/quote/">styled quotes</a> and <a href="/creating-modules/contacts/">contact details</a> to your content. </p><P>If you do NOT want to take advantage of modules then you can safely add all your copy to the 'Body field'.
 If you want to add any modules then you should do the following:</p>
 			<ul>
 				<li>In the Body field, add all of your copy - up to the point at which you want to include an image / quote / carousel etc. Don't add any more at this point</li>
 				<li>Complete the rest of the relevant fields detailed above (and those below)</li>